Become a riding instructor

 There is another option to college – part time training using a distance learning course plus a local commercial equestrian centre.
 This route is often the best way for those who have work, family, horse etc. For younger people, attending an equestrian centre on a full time basis is a very viable option for gaining the right qualifications.

-- Many do not realise that a UK riding instructor first has to gain 3 graded qualifications in equine management and riding along with the coaching qualifications.
+- Many do not realise that a UK riding instructor first has to gain 3 graded qualifications or be assessed in equine management and riding along with the coaching qualifications.
 They are qualified not to just ‘teach’, they coach, train horses, manage staff and stables and more.

 College or Equestrian Centre?
 For a young person the route to working with horses will need some thought.